BY Taniya Jaiswal | November 09, 2020

 • Also known as Truth Serum Or Drug Hypnosis or Narco interview technique.

-• Hypnosis is induced by using barbiturates or other psychotropic drug as a means of releasing repress feelings.
+• Hypnosis is induced by using barbiturates or another psychotropic drug as a means of releasing repressed feelings.

 • Technique effective in two ways –

-The term Narco – analysis was coined by Horseley.
-In 1922 first time used in criminal investigation in US, when Robert House, a Texas obstetrician used the drug Scopolamine on two prisoners.
-A truth serum is a psychoactive medication used to obtain information from subjects who are unable to provide it.
+The term Narco–analysis was coined by Horseley.
+In 1922 first time used in the criminal investigation in the US, when Robert House, a Texas obstetrician used the drug Scopolamine on two prisoners.
+Truth serum is a psychoactive medication used to obtain information from subjects who are unable to provide it.